jaclu/tmux-menus/README.md

 ## Recent changes

+- whiptail menus can be displayed via the shortcut, so now
 - Now you can pre-define config file, so that you don't have to type it in every time you choose `Reload configuration file` check section `Pointer to config file` below for details.